cw-ansible/system-install/README.md

 Be careful because all data on your hard drive will be erased.
 You have been warned.

-If your hard drive has a preexisting swap partition, your live CD might actually be using it, so turn it off:
+If your hard drive has a preexisting swap partition, your live CD might actually be using it, and you may get an error such as `Device busy` so turn it off:

 	swapoff -a